The FiftyUp Club was created in 2013 to help consumers 50 and over get the discounts, special offers, information and influence we deserve.

 FiftyUps have more than 50% of Australia’s household wealth (national household buying power), but studies have found the majority of us feel "overlooked" by Corporate Australia (AHRC).

-The FiftyUp Club uses the combined buying power of over 200,000 members to work with providers of essential household goods and services to see if we can unlock improved value for FiftyUp Club members.
+The FiftyUp Club uses the combined buying power of over 300,000 members to date to work with providers of essential household goods and services to see if we can unlock improved value for FiftyUp Club members.
 The FiftyUp Club also advocates for its members' interests with governments and businesses.

 By joining the Club, without cost or obligation, you will help unlock discounts and exclusive products and services specifically released for FiftyUp consumers.
 Once you are registered the Club will let you know when campaigns, discounts and special offers are available via our weekly newsletter and occasional announcements.
 You will not be obligated to take up any special offers that you receive access to as part of your involvement with the FiftyUp Club.
 We always urge our members to use the offers to shop around.

 The FiftyUp Club is a consumer network for Australians aged 50 and over, promoted by Macquarie Media Ltd (which includes Macquarie Radio Network, and Fairfax Radio Network) in New South Wales, Victoria, Queensland, and Western Australia), and by Nova Entertainment in South Australia and the Nine Network nationally.
 The FiftyUp Club may earn a commission, paid by the provider, for a member who takes up a special FiftyUp Club offer.
 The FiftyUp Club may share these commissions with our media partners, which help us to harness the buying power of the Over-50s to achieve results.